A Lebanese family firm with a strong international presence, headed by the president elect of the Chartered Institute of Arbitrators

 A professor at the Lebanese Judicial Institute and Lebanese University and visiting professor at the University of Paris (Panthéon-Assas), Comair-Obeid has trained lawyers and judges across the Middle East about arbitration.
 Indeed, she claims responsibility for “an arbitration awareness campaign” across the country and the rise in undergraduate conferences devoted to the field.

-It is no surprise, then, that when Lebanon began to amend its arbitration law in the early 2000s, the firm was retained to prepare the first draft.
+Given Comair-Obeid’s reputation, it is no surprise that when Lebanon began to amend its arbitration law in the early 2000s, the firm was retained to prepare the first draft.
 Or that the IBA and ICC International Court of Arbitration have relied on it for the Arabic version of its guidelines and rules.

 The arrival of partner Ziad Obeid (Nayla’s son) in 2011 boosted the firm’s capability in the field of construction disputes.
 Ziad trained initially as a civil engineer and has worked for a major construction company in France and an engineering company in Canada.
 He has also practised at Freshfields Bruckhaus Deringer in Paris and Dubai.